-“I told her that I was not comfortable with having my breasts touched and that I had a card in my wallet that explains the type of expanders, serial numbers and my doctor’s information and asked to retrieve it,” she explains on her blog.
+“I told her that I was not comfortable with having my breasts touched.
+I explained that I had a card in my wallet that explains the type of expanders, serial numbers and my doctor’s information and asked to retrieve it,” she explains on her blog.
 “This request was denied.”

 Instead, a supervisor was called over, who told her a physical exam was required.
 She explains,